Diamondbacks vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in four of their past 10 games and won three of those contests.
+- The Diamondbacks have played as the favorite four times over their past 10 games and won each of those contests.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have put together a 14-8 record in games they were favored on the moneyline (winning 63.6% of those games).
+- The Diamondbacks have won 15 of the 23 games they were listed as the moneyline favorite this season (65.2%).

-- Arizona has played as moneyline favorites of -250 or shorter in just one game this season, which it won.
+- Arizona has gone 7-1 (winning 87.5% of its games) when it has played as moneyline favorites of -165 or shorter.

-- Based on this game's moneyline, the Diamondbacks have an implied win probability of 71.4%.
+- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 62.3%.

-- Arizona has played in 54 games with an over/under set, and have combined with its opponents to go over the total 26 times (26-25-3).
+- In the 55 games in which oddsmakers have set an over/under for Arizona, it has combined with opponents to go over the total 26 times (26-26-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.